Ancient-Wisdom.Co.Uk

-Menhirs, Obelisks and Standing Stones: (Form and function).
+Menhirs, Obelisks and Standing Stones: (Form and Function)

-Egyptian Obelisks.
+Egyptian Obelisks:

-The Egyptian obsession with obelisk building led them to produce several of the largest (tallest) standing stones from the ancient world.
 The largest known Egyptian obelisk is the 'unfinished obelisk', which was left in-situ, attached to the living rock, following the discovery of a natural fissure in the rock.
 The stone was carved to 120-feet (36m) in length and would have weighed over 1000 tons when complete.

 (More about the unfinished obelisk)

-Some of the largest obelisks have been 'removed' from Egypt and now stand at other locations around the world.
+Most of the largest obelisks have been 'removed' from Egypt and now stand at other locations around the world.
 Of 28 ancient Egyptian obelisks discovered only 8 large ones remain in Egypt.

 Karnak temple, Thebes.
 Tuthmosis I 66-75ft - (143-160 tons).

 Karnak temple, Thebes.
-Hatshepsut (fallen) 97ft - (320-323tons) - 7months labour
+Hatshepsut (fallen) 97ft - (320-323 tons).

 Karnak temple, Thebes.
-Seti II 7m
+Seti II 7m.

 Luxor temple, Luxor.
-Ramses II 82ft - (254 tons)
+Ramses II 82ft - (254 tons).

 Luxor Museum.
 Ramses II

 Heliopolis, Cairo.
-Senusret I est. 20.4m - 20.75m (120 tons)
+Senusret I 20.4m - 20.75m (120 tons).

 Gezira Island, Cairo Ramses II 20.4m high.
-(120 tons)
+(120 tons).

 Cairo International Airport.
 Ramses II 16.97m high.
-(110 tons)
+(110 tons).

 The following obelisks were all once Egyptian.
 They are now located at significant sites around the world.
-(Mostly in Rome).

 Lateranense, Vatican city, Rome.
 Tuthmosis III / IV